FLyingWisdom/css-exercises/foundations/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?

+### Thoughts
+- My code did work in the end but was a lot less precise or sleak.
+- Communicability of code could have been better as the usage of odd and oddly cool to create a distinction was very well done, along with class odd being used very well.
+To bear in mind for hte future :)